furetosan/bitters/readme.md

 Bitters uses Git to maintain content.

-Edit the readme.md file to change the contents of the main content frame.
+To change the contents of the main frame

+	$ vim readme.md

-Edit /views/sidebar.jade to edit the contents of the sidebar.
+To change the contents of the sidebar

+	$ vim sidebar.jade

 ### Deploy Bitters